tavdog/Helium-WS8X-WX/README.md

-# Helium Basic Example
+# Helium WS85 WX

 Here you will find a very basic example of a WisBlock/Helium embedded project that uses PlatformIO as the development IDE rather than the Arduino IDE.
-This version will join the Helium network and periodically send a "Hello" to the Helium network.
+This version will join the Helium network and periodically send WX data from a WS85 serial output to the Helium network.

 ## Support Library Version Incompatibility
 Recent API changes to the runtime support library, SX126x-Arduino, have resulted in library version incompatibility between version 1.3x and version 2.x.
 The two major changes at the device application level are: